-What do you get a Mom who has reached an 80th milestone?
-That’s a rhetorical question of course, but if you’re crafty and love to upcycle, like me, you make a little something at the very least!
+So Mom turns 80 this year!
+What do you get a Mom who has reached her 80th milestone?
+That’s a rhetorical question of course, but if you love to upcycle, like me, you get your craft mojo on!

 Earlier in the summer, we were at a massive street sale – held in the golden triangle in downtown Toronto – when I came across this bag of scrabble tiles: